What we do

 We are one of the world’s major net sellers of crude oil, operating from sales offices in Stavanger, Oslo, London, Singapore, Stamford (USA) and Calgary.
 We trade in petroleum products, methanol, natural gas, power and emission allowances all over the world, trading over two million barrels of crude oil and condensate (light oil) per day.

 Our marketing and trading division plays a key role in the value chains, ensuring the steady flow of our upstream liquids and natural gas production.
 With the asset backed trading model, our traders use Equinor’s assets—equity positions, terminals, refineries and pipelines—as trading and optimisation tools to maximise value.

-We produce nearly 1,200,000 barrels (including natural gas liquids and condensate) per day from the Norwegian continental shelf, and are also responsible for sales and marketing on behalf of the Norwegian state's direct financial interest (SDFI) and trading third-party crude oil produced by other North Sea equity owners.
+As well as our own production from the Norwegian continental shelf, and are also responsible for sales and marketing on behalf of the Norwegian state's direct financial interest (SDFI) and trading third-party crude oil produced by other North Sea equity owners.

 Our main crude oil market is north-west Europe, but we sell also volumes to North America and Asia.
 Most of the crude oil volumes are sold in the spot market based on publicly quoted market prices.
 Seaborne transportation of our crude, product, gas liquids and LNG volumes involves more than 4300 voyages worldwide per year and moves over 100 million tonnes annually.

 We transport and market approximately 70% of all NCS gas and have a growing US gas position.
 A significant proportion of our gas sales contracts are sold under long-term contracts with large industrial customers, power producers and local distribution companies.
 In addition, gas is sold through short-term contracts and trading on European liquid marketplaces both in the UK and the European continent.
 In the USA, gas is sold through a mix of contracts and trading in liquid marketplaces.